FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 4.rst

    P_i = k\, \rho_f\, V^{2}

+where:

-where P\ :sub:`i` is the impact pressure, coefficient k is 1.28 for both English and SI units, ρ\ :sub:`f` = water density and V is the maximum velocity regardless of direction.
+    P\ :sub:`i` = the impact pressure,

+    k = coefficient = 1.28 for both English and SI units,

+    ρ\ :sub:`f` = water density

+    V is the maximum velocity regardless of direction.

 For hyperconcentrated sediment flows such as mud floods and mudflows, the fluid density ρ\ :sub:`f` and coefficient k is a function of sediment concentration by volume.
 The coefficient k is based on a regressed relationship as a function of sediment concentration from the data presented in Deng (1996).